Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

 ## What are Virtual Machine Scale Sets?

-**Azure Virtual Machine Scale Sets (VMSS)** allow you to create and manage a group of load-balanced virtual machines.
+**Azure Virtual Machine Scale Sets (VMSS)** allow you to create and manage a group of Azure virtual machines as a single resource.

-Instead of managing each VM individually, VMSS allows you to manage multiple VM instances as a single resource.
+Instead of creating and managing each VM separately, VMSS provides a common configuration for multiple VM instances.

 ```text
                     VM Scale Set